 But, if you'd rather take on the challenge yourself, our team has thrown together the following guide to help you get started today:

 SEO Maintenance Plan - Get Started Now!

-Why don't one time SEO packages work?
-Because SEO is a process that takes time, measurement and adjustment.
+Why don't one-time SEO packages work?
+Because good SEO is ongoing SEO.
+Your SEO campaign is a process that takes time, measurement and adjustment.